VictorMeyer77/strefi/docs/example.md

 ...     print(record)
 ```

 Now we will create log/example.log and add a line.
-When we save we can see that a record has been sent in our topic.
+We can see that a record has been sent in our topic.

 ```shell
 $ mkdir log